Rexios80/pub_update_checker/README.md

 Check if your dart script package is up to date in one line.
-Uses the pubspec of the package to check the version.

 ## Features